Fairfield Heights: Recreational and sports

 Prospect View Park is a floodlit sports ground that is home to the historic Smithfield Hotspurs Football Club, which is now Fairfield Hotspurs following a 1999 merger between Smithfield and the Fairfield Heights club.
-This was the junior club of Australian national team players Harry Kewell and Keanu Baccus.
 In summer the ground is used as a grade cricket field while in winter two full-size and one junior football fields are used.
 Fairfield Heights Park is a park that contains natural bushland, children's playgrounds and footpaths for walking or jogging.
 Although not situated in the suburb, Brenan Park is a very large park with multiple cricket, football and tennis courts that borders the western outskirts of Fairfield Heights.

+Cycleways and shared paths within and immediately around the Fairfield Heights CBD are limited.
+However, The Boulevarde and Oxford Street, located to the north of the town centre, provide direct access to the northern and southern sections of a major 29 km loop cycleway.
+This loop connects Prospect Reservoir, Western Sydney Parklands, the Orphan School Creek corridor, Canley Vale High School, Fairfield City Centre, the Prospect Creek cycleway, and numerous other dedicated paths that form part of the broader cycling network.

 Education

 There is one local primary school, Fairfield Heights Public School, established in 1952.
 Some residents may attend the Fairvale, Fairfield, Fairfield West, Smithfield Public Schools or the private St Gertrude's Catholic Primary School, due to their close vicinity.

 There are no high schools within the Fairfield Heights locality.
 High School students will, depending on their exact location in the suburb and family history, attend Fairfield High School, Fairvale High School or Westfields Sports High School which despite being a specialty sports school, may be available to a limited number of Fairfield Heights local residents.

-Fairfield library and the community library at Smithfield are the nearest libraries for residents of Fairfield Heights.
-These educational facilities are used as polling locations for Local Council, State and Federal Elections.
+Fairfield Library and the community library at Smithfield are the nearest libraries for residents of Fairfield Heights.
+These educational facilities are used as polling locations for local council, state and federal elections.